Final solution to the problem of relating a true copula to an imprecise copula: Bounds of an imprecise copula determined by defects

 \begin{proof} Since the sequence of the left-hand sides $A^n$ is a point-wise increasing sequence of quasi-copulas and bounded above (by the Fr\'{e}chet Hoeffding upper bound, say), it converges to a quasi-copula to be denoted by $\breve{A}$.
 Similarly the sequence of the right-hand sides $B^n$ is point-wise decreasing, bounded below (by the Fr\'{e}chet Hoeffding lower bound, say), so its limit exists, will be denoted by $\breve{B}$ and is a quasi-copula.
-Furthermore, it is not hard to see that $(\breve{A}, \breve{B})$ is an imprecise copula contained in the order sense in all of the imprecise copulas in this sequence which are contained in each other.
+Furthermore, it is not hard to see that $(\breve{A}, \breve{B})$ is an imprecise subcopula of all imprecise copulas in this sequence which are imprecise subcopulas of each other.
 A standard consideration shows that the sequences $A^n\to \breve{A}$ and $B^n\to \breve{B}$ converge uniformly.
 There is a general theorem \cite[Theorem 1.7.6]{DuSe} saying that point-wise convergence yields uniform convergence for copulas.
-Furthermore, everything that is needed in the proof of this theorem is valid for quasi-copulas as well (cf.\ \cite[Chpter 7]{DuSe}).
+Furthermore, everything that is needed in the proof of this theorem is valid for quasi-copulas as well (cf.\ \cite[Chapter 7]{DuSe}).
 Now, the fact that

 Consequently,

 We have thus seen that $\breve{B}=(\breve{A})_M$ and we can prove similarly that $\breve{A}=(\breve{B})_O$. \end{proof}